cozyBoi/go-chat-server/README.md

 ~~~

 ~~~
-Enter ip:port with your browser
+Enter ip:port in your browser
 192.168.0.37:9100
 ~~~